 Of course, restraunts should charge for water

-Charging a small fee for a glass or cup of water is:
+Charging for a glass or cup of water is:

 Because it's not free.
 It costs to wash the glass, then there's the ice used, electricity, the dish machine, and the water billed by the month as a utility; the server cost money to pour it, deliver it, and clean up after.
 In all restaurants there are the unrecoverable expenses caused by just having a person walk in the door.
 Things like toilet paper, soap, paper towels, rags used to wipe the table they sat at - even if all they had was a glass of water.
 All these things add up.
 Those are courtesies, but, the cup/glass of water is a tangible consumable that is part of the meal as is tea, coffee, or soda.
 The fact is, water isn't free.